hermangroup/docs/introduction/how-to-buy.rst

   https://omnitrade.io

-  Based in Brazil, OmniTrade accepts deposits in Brazilian real through a partnership with Neon Bank, which can then be traded against Dash.
+  Based in Brazil, OmniTrade accepts deposits in Brazilian real through a partnership with Neon Bank, which can then be traded against Historia.

 Braziliex
   .. image:: exchanges/braziliex.png